Strategy consultants seem to recommend to go beyond the core blue ocean. Confused? Let me explain.

 Both ideas are intriguing (and presumably sold lots of books) but neither are appropriate to every organization.
-Simplisticly, larger multinationals may want to think more about growing from their core while smaller organizations and divisions of multinationals might be better advised to jump into another ocean.
+Simplistically, larger multinationals may want to think about growing from their core while smaller organizations and divisions of multinationals might be better advised to jump into another ocean.

-Regardless, performance management enthusiasts know that most organizations don’t fail due to poor strategy.
+Regardless, most organizations don’t fail due to poor strategy.
 Instead they fail because what they do doesn’t match what they say they will do.
 Their execution isn’t aligned with their strategy.

 So, what do you think?
 Is Zook rotten to the core or are Kim and Mauborgne all wet?